BjoernTroldahl/Perforce-Automation-Tool/README.md

 1. First make sure that Perforce Helix Core and P4V are both installed on your PC, and that you have set up a workspace directory for Perforce.
 2. Download this GitHub repository as a ZIP-file under the Code tab and unzip it into a folder.
-3. You should now be able to run the tool either with the .exe-file or by going into main.py and running the file from an IDE environment like Visual Studio Code.
+3. You should now be able to run the tool either as a stand-alone tool with the .exe-file or by opening the main.py file in an IDE environment like Visual Studio Code and then running the script.